 After confirming that you can meet the SSA criteria, the next step is to apply for disability benefits.
 If you’re unsure whether or not you qualify, you can still apply.
 As long as you fill out the application honestly, there are no downsides to applying.

 An easy way to determine your eligibility is to take our free online quiz.
-We can help you understand your benefits options and if you qualify, we can also refer you to an experienced disability lawyer who we trust and who you won’t have to pay unless they win your case.
+We can help you understand your benefits options, and if you qualify, we can also refer you to an experienced disability lawyer.
+You won’t have to pay unless they win your case.

-If you’re still unsure whether disability benefits are right for you, you may also want to read more about the two main types of disability, SSDI and SSI.
+If you’re still unsure whether disability benefits are right for you, you may also want to learn more about the two main types of social security disability benefits, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+Here’s an overview of SSDI vs. SSI.

 The SSA does have very strict eligibility requirements, especially when it comes to mental health.
 If you don’t think you meet all the criteria, you may still be able to get benefits.

-Data from the SSA shows the average disability check for bipolar disorder and related disorders is $1,131.37 per month.
+In December 2022, the average disability check for bipolar disorder and related disorders was $1,341 per month.

 Your exact disability benefit will depend on your work history if you apply for SSDI or your other assets and income sources if you apply for SSI.
 You could receive both payments in some cases, but that isn’t common.